MikeHotelOscar/Autohotkey-Virtual-Desktops-Class/README.md

 # AutoHotkey-Virtual-Desktops
-DEVELOPED ON WINDOWS 10, CONFIRMED WORKING ON WINDOWS 11
+DEVELOPED ON WINDOWS 10, CONFIRMED WORKING ON WINDOWS 11 (USE WITCHEVER DLL IS APPLICABLE AND RENAME TO VirtualDesktopAccessor.dll)

-This is a library plus a DLL that allows one to control Windows 10 Virtual Desktops using AutoHotkey.
+This is a class plus one of two DLLs that allows one to control Windows 10/11 Virtual Desktops using AutoHotkey.

 Originally developed by Github user pmb6tz as a set of functions accomplishing the same goal, I have turned that into a [library](https://www.autohotkey.com/docs/Functions.htm#lib) that allows one to call these functions without an #include statement.
 Simply place both VD.ahk and VirtualDesktopAccessor.dll into an applicable Library folder, call the functions you desire, and voilà!